Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - 1/2 cup fresh parsley, chopped

-- Mix the flour with 1 tsp each of the salt, pepper, garlic and onion powders.
-Season the flour liberally - taste it.
-It's just flour - it won't hurt you.
-The point is, the flour should be savory - if it isn't, season more heavily.
+- Mix the flour with 1 tsp each of the salt, pepper, and garlic and onion powders.
+The flour should be savory—if it isn't, season more heavily.
 This is one of the main flavor bases, so make sure it's done well.

-- Once all the beef is browned off, set it aside.
-Make sure there is a little oil in the bottom of the pan, adding more if necessary.
-Add the onions, carrots and garlic to the pot.
-Cook them for about ten minutes, or until the onions are translucent and the onions and garlic are very fragrant.
-Stir well to scrape the fond - the brown bits - off the bottom of the pot.
+- Once all the beef is browned and set aside, make sure there is a little oil left in the bottom of the pan, adding more if necessary.
+Add the onions, carrots, and garlic to the pot.
+Cook them for about ten minutes, or until the onions are translucent and very fragrant.
+Stir well to scrape the fond—the brown bits—off the bottom of the pot.

 - Return the beef to the pot.
-Add the Guinness, rosemary, thyme, bay and the remaining salt, pepper, garlic powder and onion powder.
+Add the Guinness, rosemary, thyme, bay leaf, and the remaining salt, pepper, garlic powder, and onion powder.
 Stir well.
 The Guinness should just barely cover the contents of the pot.
 If it doesn't, add enough chicken or beef stock to cover.

-- Reduce heat to a bare simmer - you want almost no movement in the liquid.
-Cover, keeping barely at a simmer, for about two hours.
-The meat should be very tender and the carrots as well.
-Alternately, you can cook in a very low oven - 250F - for about two hours.
-Stir occasionally to prevent sticking.
+- Reduce heat to a bare simmer.
+You want almost no movement in the liquid.
+Cover for about two hours.
+The meat should be very tender, and the carrots as well.
+Alternately, you can cook in a very low oven—250°F—for about two hours, stirring occasionally to prevent sticking.

-You can serve this with anything you like.
-I like to liberally sprinkle it with fresh parsley, and serve it either next to or over the top of Poundies - fabulous mashed potatoes.
+You can serve this stew with anything you like.
+I like to liberally sprinkle it with fresh parsley and serve it either next to or over the top of "poundies," fabulous mashed potatoes.